-Your budget determines how much money you can afford to spend on a monthly basis while covering operational expenses.
+Your budget determines how much money you can afford to spend every month while covering operational expenses.
 Once you receive your business loan, you’ll have more money at your disposal, but your monthly spending will increase as well.
 However, if you’ve maintained a steady budget since starting your business, this won’t be your first time dealing with this effect on your business’s finances.

 Business owners with concrete budgets are less likely to ask for more money than they can afford to pay back.
-When deciding how much to ask for, they calculate the impact of potential monthly payments on their ability to simultaneously cover operational expenses while growing the business.
+When deciding how much to ask for, they calculate the impact of potential monthly payments on their ability to cover operational expenses while growing the business simultaneously.